comp426-2023-spring/a00-onboarding-GeneGeneGitHub/README.md

 Follow the appropriate directions below relative to your operating system.

-If you are a Windows user, you will becom a Linux user by installing the Windows Subsystem for Linux (WSL)
+If you are a Windows user, you will becom a Linux user by installing the Windows Subsystem for Linux (WSL)!

 ### Mac users